-Stage 6 takes in a hilly parcours before an arrival in Fayence, where Carlos Betancur took the win in 2014, and laying the groundwork for his overall victory that year.
-The route features six categorised climbs to finish atop of a punchy 1.3 kilometres climb.
+Stage 6 takes in a hilly parcours before an arrival in Fayence, where Carlos Betancur took the win in 2014, thus laying the groundwork for his overall victory that year.
+The route features six categorised climbs to finish after a punchy 1.3 kilometres climb.

 Stage 7 travels to a summit finish at Col de la Couillole, located at an elevation of 1,678 metres.
 To get there the riders have to climb 16 kilometres at 7.3%.
 Before arriving at the foot of the Couillole the route takes in the Col de Saint-Martin, which is a 7.5 kilometres toil at 7.1%.

 In essence, the final stage is similar to last year’s, although the route is shorter (only 115.5 kilometres).
 After starting out in Nice the riders face the climbs up Côte de Levens, Côte de Châteauneuf, Col de Calaison, Côte de Peille and Col d’Èze.
 The last summit is crested with 15 kilometres remaining before the run-in to Nice is going to decide on the winner.

 Geraint Thomas is title holder.
 In 2016 he held off Alberto Contador, who tirelessly attacked in the last stage, by a margin of just 4 seconds.
 If we see a similar scenario unfold in 2017 we can only be happy as that kind of racing is pure bliss.